Climbing the Mountain: Building God’s House According to His Higher Ways and Dimensions.

 Mountains and high places in the Bible are both natural and spiritual locations where God’s people seek Him.
 From Mount Sinai to the Mount of Transfiguration, these elevations become sites of revelation, covenant, and encounter.
 Isaiah captures this beautifully: “As the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts” (Isaiah 55:9).

 Yet Scripture consistently warns against misusing these heights.
 Many “high places” (bamah) became centers of pagan sacrifices and compromise.
+For the religious darkness in the church, they became high places for principalities to fellowship, perform rituals, and influence systems.
 Even today, the enemy offers temptation from the mountaintop, just as he did with Jesus:

 The devil took Him to a very high mountain and showed Him all the kingdoms of the world and their glory (Matthew 4:8-10).
-Jesus overcame with humble obedience.
+Jesus overcame with humble obedience and fended off each thought with Scripture.

 Woe to those who exalt high places for pride, looking down on others, or offering sacrifices to idols of self and power—temptations the enemy still offers from the mountaintop, as he did to our Lord.
 Instead, humble yourselves under God’s mighty hand.
 (See 1 Peter 5:6)